awwright/magnode/doc/en/design/server.md

 ## The Webserver

-Magnode works on the theory that it formats RDF resources as HTML when they are dereferenced, serving RDFa-enabled HTML when HTML is requested.
-By request, formats that do not embed RDF data can be returned, for instance, PNG images of plots of data.
+Magnode fully levereges the design of HTTP to format resources into various media types when they are dereferenced.

+HTTP has numerous features which are described across many different documents.
+Here we attempt to describe how to implement all of them into a single coherent program.

 ### Authorization Checking